netdata/netdata/health/REFERENCE.md

 label: room = workstation AND installed = 201705
 ```

-It also possible to use [simple patterns](../libnetdata/simple_pattern/)  with labels.
-Continuing with our example, case
-I decided to create an alarm that will be applied to all hosts installed in the last decade, I can set label like:
+The `label` is a space-separate list that accepts simple patterns, for example, case I decided to create an alarm
+that will be applied to all hosts installed in the last decade, I can set label like:

 ```yaml
 label: installed = 201*
 ```

+See our [simple patterns docs](../libnetdata/simple_pattern/) for more examples.

 ## Expressions